 Do Not Want To Be Home

 I mentioned above that the additional pressure might force a reaction whereby Dad does not want to be at home.

 He will look for reasons not to go home and throw himself into work or out of work activities.

 This reaction will only add to the pressure.
 If you are not at home much, Mom may begin to withdraw too, causing all kinds of stress for your family, including your new Baby.

 This is difficult to identify because having a new baby at home will lead to erratic sleeping patterns!

 Watch out for insomnia, and watch out for the increased need to sleep more.
 These are both signs that something could be wrong.

 If you are sleeping erratically, do not assume that you have the Daddy blues, but it is a red flag that should prompt you to investigate further.

 Speak To Your Family

-If you have a concern that you or someone you know may be suffering from the Daddy blues, it is extremely important that you speak with your, or their family.
+If you are concerned that you or someone you know may be suffering from the Daddy blues, you must speak with your or their family.